 The widely noted deployment of National Guard troops across the nation that militarized the scope of confrontations, without precedent since the assassination of Martin Luther King, Jr., became a basis to read the unrest.
 Maps provided clues to bolster the images of domestic terror, alerting viewers to the national scale of protests’ disruption and eruption in a context of maintaining the peace, more than the peaceful nature of so many protests: the Department of Justice deployed federal forces including Special Operations Response Teams and “highly trained tactical units . . . that specialize in crowd control scenarios” as if expecting the riots to replicate 1968, as Trump summoned the National Guard, rather than intersectional peaceful protests, sending forces to Miami to stop a protest that they anticipated or imagined, magnifying the burning of buildings in Minneapolis and Washington DC to a disruption of national peace that recalled threatened federalization of the National Guard that left ranking military generals in fear.

-The map that was sent out on Twitter by Bernard Kerik, former New York Police Commissioner and early Homeland Security Secretary, who was in jail for tax fraud and making false statements, recently pardoned by Donald J. Trump, who returned the favor by making the protests as “riots” he suggested were not spontaneous, or fueled by disgust at continued racial bias, but rather tied to one another by an underground netowrk: the released Kerik, who quickly joined FOX’s Judge Jeanine Pirro, argued that protests revealed that “anarchist have taken over” in “cities run by leftist Democrats with the highest violence, murder and poverty rates,” and demanded the intervention of the national guard: the storylines that blanket any human sense of outrage or histories of racial profiling are cast as fires needing to be extinguished, even if some of the flaming icons mark the establishment of curfews (Chicago; Seattle; Portland) and refer to the deployment of the National Guard in the LA Riots, the undertone evoked in the tan coloration of states whose National Guards had been activated–if not yet, as in the case of the L.A.
+The map that was sent out on Twitter by Bernard Kerik, former New York Police Commissioner and early Homeland Security Secretary, who was in jail for tax fraud and making false statements, recently pardoned by Donald J. Trump, who returned the favor by making the protests as “riots” he suggested were not spontaneous, or fueled by disgust at continued racial bias, but rather tied to one another by an underground netowrk: the released Kerik, who quickly joined FOX’s Judge Jeanine Pirro, argued that protests revealed that “anarchist have taken over” in “cities run by leftist Democrats with the highest violence, murder and poverty rates,” and demanded the intervention of the national guard: New York, Portland, Oregon and Seattle became “anarchist jurisdictions” where order needed to be restored.
+Such rhetoric erased outrage at histories of racial profiling are cast as fires needing to be extinguished, as flaming icons mark the establishment of curfews (Chicago; Seattle; Portland) and refer to the deployment of the National Guard in the LA Riots, the undertone evoked in the tan coloration of states whose National Guards had been activated–if not yet, as in the case of the L.A.
 Riots of 1992, federalized.

-The rise of these uncredited maps, disseminated with abundant icons of flames ignited by “racial conflicts,” show a nation in flames and divided, but despite an abundance of legends, erased any viewpoint of protesters in stark eye-catching colors.
+Such uncredited maps, disseminated with abundant icons of flames ignited by “racial conflicts,” show a nation in flames, buried by an abundance of legends, erased any viewpoint of protesters in stark eye-catching colors.
+Is it by coincidence that the state lines are converted into chain-link borders, echoing the activation of a National Guard or lockdown in the nation?

 The flame as icon, with textual legends suspiciously like chirons obscuring people or events, and portrayed “riots” as the result of “tensions between law enforcement and the black community” as if they were inherently illegal, and as if the events they describe could be squashed into the earlier so-called “race riots,” or racial violence, even if they arose to object to racial violence by police tasked to enforce the law.
 If images